zowe/docs-site/docs/user-guide/cli-installcli.md

 **Follow these steps:**

-1. Ensure that the following prerequisite software is installed on your PC:
+1. Ensure that the following prerequisite software is installed on your computer:

     -  [**Node.js V8.0 or later**](https://nodejs.org/en/download/)